efflux/doc-otobo-dev/content/contributing/code-style.rst

 Code Style Guide
 ================

-In order to preserve the consistent development of the OTRS project, we have set up guidelines regarding style for the different programming languages.
+In order to preserve the consistent development of the OTOBO project, we have set up guidelines regarding style for the different programming languages.

 .. _code-style-guide-perl: